Confractosuchus: Description

 Most of the remains of Confractosuchus are badly crushed.
 Much of the posterior parts including the hind limbs and tail are missing.
-Reconstruction based on available bones indicate that the entire body of Confractosuchus was around 2.5 meters long.
-The skull contains about 35% of the total bones.
-It measures 28.5 cm long and 19 cm wide and triangular in shape, differing noticeably from the broad and flattened skulls of the susisuchids it shared its environment with.
+The skull measures 28.5 cm long and 19 cm wide and triangular in shape, differing noticeably from the broad and flattened skulls of the susisuchids it shared its environment with.
 The external nares are wider than they are long and the nasal bone overhangs the rear edge of the nares.
 There is a small constriction behind the nares where the 4th dentary tooth is received by the upper jaw.
 Two pairs of ridges extend over the cranium from the approximate location of the 4th dentary to just before the orbits.
 These ridges, originating from the lacrimal and prefrontal bone respectively, are similar to those seen in extant alligatoroids.
 They are almost parallel and converge towards the tip of the snout.
 Other ornamentation of the skull is present in the form of grooves and pits visible on the back of the skull, while the rostrum, aside from the aforementioned ridges, does not seem to preserve notable ornamentation.
 However, this may be due to preservation.
 The jugal is arched below the orbits, but flattened at its border with the intertemporal fenestra, mimicking the condition seen in susisuchids.
 The mandibles were preserved tightly shut with the upper jaw and only show ornamentation on its rear end.
 The upper jaw preserves 16 teeth on each side (4 premaxillary and 12 maxillary) and 17 dentary teeth.

 The vertebral column is incompletely preserved.
 The centra and neural arches of the thoracic vertebrae are fused, however those of the cervical vertebrae aren't, suggesting the animal was a sub-adult at the time of its death.
-The morphology of Confractosuchus vertebrae varies, some showing a procoelous and others showing an amphicoelous condition.
+The morphology of Confractosuchus vertebrae varies, some showing a procoelous and others showing a less flexible amphicoelous condition.
 This morphology varies between susisuchids, with Susisuchus possessing exclusively amphicoelous vertebrae while Isisfordia shows beginning procoelous vertebrae.
 As both susisuchids and Confractosuchus are nested close to the base of Eusuchia, Confractosuchus may represent a transitional form.

 None of the osteoderms of Confractosuchus were found in articulation.
 They are ovoid in shape and deeply pitted, with a central keel running down their surface.
 The lack of twin-keeled (biserial) osteoderms suggests that the paravertebral armor of the animal was entirely segmented.
 This adaptation greatly increases the flexibility of the animal in water when compared to the more tightly interlocking armor of goniopholids and pholidosaurids that increased stability when highwalking.